 Upon receipt of the complete application packets, the Director of Clinical Training (DCT), or her designee, conducts a preliminary review of all applicants and removes those from further consideration who clearly do not meet minimum admissions standards.
 While the clinical program does not employ set "cut-offs" with regard to any of the quantitative application elements (e.g., there are no formal cut-off for GRE scores or cumulative GPAs), applicants' overall credentials (GRE, GPA, letters of recommendation, research and applied experiences, match with our program) are considered in comparison to characteristics of past and currently enrolled students.
-Applicants interested in information on the qualifications of admitted students should consult the Student Summary Data "Fuller Disclosure" Page.
+Applicants interested in information on the qualifications of admitted students should consult the Student Admissions, Outcomes, and Other Data page.

 All material included in the admissions procedure is accorded professional confidentiality by the committee.
 The fact that potential students submit their applications with this knowledge constitutes permission to have these materials read by both faculty and student members of the committee.